Finnoy Travel - Travel Stories and Reviews

 Full Day at Kilpisjärvi

-Kipisjärvi is a small village but there are many things to see.
-With a car, it is easy to move from one place to another in a few minutes.
+Kipisjärvi is a small village, but there are many things to see.
+Moving from one place to another in a few minutes is easy with a car.

 Saana Fell hiking

-Saana is a 1-kilometre-high rocky fell at Kilpisjärvi in Lapland.
+Saana is a 1-kilometre-high rocky fall at Kilpisjärvi in Lapland.
 You need good shoes and warm clothes to hike up.

 Postbox at Saana